The Service Recovery Paradox

 1. Nature of the Problem

 The issue should be significant enough to matter to the customer, but not so severe that it's unforgivable.
-In my case, an unexpected $500 bill was significant - it surprised me.
+In our case, an unexpected $500 bill was significant - it surprised them.
 However, it wasn't so catastrophic that it couldn't be remedied.

 2. Attribution of Fault